Non-Linear Model-Based Sequential Decision-Making in Agriculture: Simulation study: Emulating agricultural decision-making

 We now turn to the problem of sequentially optimizing fertilizer decisions using model-based bandit algorithms that account for uncertainty and limited data.
-At each round, the algorithm fits a nonlinear yield response model to the observed data and selects the fertilizer rate that maximizes the estimated economic profit, optionally incorporating an uncertainty-based exploration bonus.
-We investigate three nonlinear model-based strategies: \begin{enumerate} \item \emph{Model-based $\epsilon$-greedy algorithm (Algorithm~\ref{alg:eps})}: This method selects a random fertilizer rate with probability $\epsilon_t = t^{-a}$, with $a$ chosen from $\{0.5, 1, 1.5\}$, for exploration.
-With the remaining $(1-\epsilon_t)$ probability, it chooses the rate closest to the current profit-maximizing estimate $x^*$, computed using the fitted model and closed-form expressions where available. \item \emph{Model-based UCB algorithm (Algorithm~\ref{alg:ucb})}: This approach augments the estimated profit at each arm with a model-based uncertainty term, derived from the parameter covariance of the fitted nonlinear model, and selects the rate with the highest upper confidence bound. \item \emph{\texttt{ViOlin}) algorithm (Algorithm~\ref{alg:ViOlin})}: A curvature-aware strategy that exploits local second-order structure in the profit function to accelerate convergence, particularly under smooth nonlinearity. \end{enumerate} Although these methods differ in their exploration strategies, they all share the same structure: fitting a nonlinear model to guide adaptive decision-making under uncertainty.
+At each round, the algorithm fits a nonlinear yield response model to the observed data and selects the fertilizer rate that maximizes the estimated economic profit, optionally incorporating an uncertainty-based exploration bonus.\chg{We investigate three nonlinear model-based strategies below.
+To avoid confusion with the generic {reward} (yield) formulation in Section~3, Algorithms~\ref{alg:eps}--\ref{alg:ViOlin_profit} in this section are {profit-based variants} of Algorithms~\ref{alg:eps_greedy}--\ref{alg:ViOlin} (and the baselines), obtained by replacing the reward with the profit objective $\Pi(x)=p_yY(x)-p_xx$.
+Algorithms~\ref{alg:eps_greedy}--\ref{alg:ViOlin} provide the core reward-based pseudocode templates, while Algorithms~\ref{alg:eps}--\ref{alg:ViOlin_profit} give the corresponding simulation-ready, implementation-level versions used in Section~\ref{sec: simulation}.} \begin{enumerate} \item \emph{Model-based $\epsilon$-greedy algorithm (Algorithm~\ref{alg:eps})}: This method selects a random fertilizer rate with probability $\epsilon_t = t^{-a}$, with $a$ chosen from $\{0.5, 1, 1.5\}$, for exploration.
+With the remaining $(1-\epsilon_t)$ probability, it chooses the rate closest to the current profit-maximizing estimate $x^*$, computed using the fitted model and closed-form expressions where available. \item \emph{Model-based UCB algorithm (Algorithm~\ref{alg:ucb})}: This approach augments the estimated profit at each arm with a model-based uncertainty term, derived from the parameter covariance of the fitted nonlinear model, and selects the rate with the highest upper confidence bound. \chg{Model based nonlinear-UCB uses the delta-method uncertainty proxy \eqref{eq:uncertainty} with warm-start $n_0$.} \item \emph{\texttt{ViOlin}) algorithm (Algorithm~\ref{alg:ViOlin})}: A curvature-aware strategy that exploits local second-order structure in the profit function to accelerate convergence, particularly under smooth nonlinearity. \end{enumerate} Although these methods differ in their exploration strategies, they all share the same structure: fitting a nonlinear model to guide adaptive decision-making under uncertainty.
 Accurate initialization of nonlinear model parameters is crucial to the success of these algorithms, especially in small-sample settings.
 To benchmark the performance of nonlinear model-based strategies, we compare them against two widely used baselines: LinUCB \citep{chu2011contextual} and $k$-Nearest Neighbor-UCB (kNN-UCB) \citep{reeve2018k}. \begin{enumerate} \item[4.] \emph{LinUCB algorithm (Algorithm~\ref{alg:linucb})}: A linear bandit method that models yield as a linear function of fertilizer rate and selects actions using upper confidence bounds derived from online regression. \item[5.] \emph{kNN-UCB algorithm (Algorithm~\ref{alg:knnucb})}: A nonparametric method that estimates yield using the $k$ nearest neighbors of each candidate arm and quantifies uncertainty via local sample variance. \end{enumerate} Further descriptions of these algorithms can be found in the Appendix.
 These baselines span the spectrum from parametric simplicity to nonparametric flexibility and help highlight the advantages of domain-informed nonlinear models in sample-constrained settings.

 In the next section, we present simulation studies under both well-specified and misspecified conditions to compare the performance of these five bandit algorithms in terms of profit and cumulative regret.